seb1080/webOneBiteAtaTime/JS_ES6/ES6_note.md

   }
 }
 ```
-  Static method calls are made directly on the class and
+  Static method calls are made directly on the class and not callable on
-  not callable on instance of the class.
-Static methods are ofthen used to create utility functions.
+  instance of the class.
+Static methods are ofthen used to create utilities functions.

 Extending a Class into a new Class
 ```js